IPL-UV/IPL-UV.github.io/content/people/alumni/anna_mateo.md

   linkedin: 'https://www.linkedin.com/in/anna-mateo-sanchis/'
 ---

-I develop machine learning algorithms for crop yield estimation using multi-scale remote sensing and climate data, focusing on anomaly detection in crop seasons and improving model interpretability.
+When I was at ISP, I developed machine learning algorithms for crop yield estimation using multi-scale remote sensing and climate data, focusing on anomaly detection in crop seasons and improving model interpretability.